Topics on this page

 - On the Security Group page, select the security group associated with your instances and edit the outbound rules for the group to allow traffic to all IPs over port 443.

-You can also further restrict outbound traffic to only allow access to the Workload Security IPs used by Deep Security Agents.
+You can also further restrict outbound traffic to only allow access to the Workload Security IPs used by agents.